np1919/Portfolio/index.md

 # Greetings, traveler.

 Welcome to my Portfolio!
-I'm Nathaniel, my friends call me Ned, and I'm available at LinkedIn at [https://www.linkedin.com/in/nate-poland/](https://www.linkedin.com/in/nate-poland/).
+I'm Nathaniel, my friends call me Ned, and I'm available at LinkedIn at [https://www.linkedin.com/in/ned-poland/](https://www.linkedin.com/in/ned-poland/).
 Please feel free to reach out with a message or connect with me there!

-## Recent Work
+2022-07-01
+At my new position as a Reporting Specialist, I've gained valuable experience with Tableau, Excel, and R. In my free time, I've developed functions to handle interactions with our MySQL or PostgreSQL databases (SQL wrappers), in both R and now Python.

+## Summary of Portfolio
 -  stock functions (Nov 2021);
 	- using `json API` requests
 	- conditional logic